 Licensed Conveyancer means a Person licensed or registered under the relevant legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and in Western Australia is a real estate settlement agent for the purposes of the Settlement Agents Act 1981 (WA).

-Local Government Officer means an employee or officer of a Local Government Organisation.
+Local Government Officeholder means an employee or Officer of a Local Government Organisation.

 Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory law.